Non-contact infrared thermometers are the safest way to check your temperature. Read more…

 - The biggest increase was found at Curry’s PC World, which had 114% more visitors this April than last.

-- Hopefully food stores have been working on their website layouts, because they more than doubled (136%) their traffic this April compared to April 2019.
+- Hopefully food stores have been working on their website layouts, because their traffic increased by 77% this April compared to April 2019.

 Some online retailers have seen a major uplift in sales during the lockdown period.
 Our numbers are based on unique visits from the UK and show that we’ve all missed going out shopping and are trying to fill the void any way we can.

 Out of the 32 stores we’ve looked at, Currys PC World was the store with the biggest traffic increase – a staggering 114% more this April compared to April 2019.
 Another symptom of having to stay indoors is people wanting to upgrade their tech.
 After all, who wants to watch Netflix on an old, slow laptop?
 This could be why the brand had more than double the visitors this April (45.1 million), compared to the same time last year (21.1 million).

 Sports brand Decathlon’s sales have gone up 112% on average, with 7.7 million visitors to its website in April 2020, compared to 3.7 million in April 2019.
 This could be to do with gyms closing and people wanting to purchase equipment to help them keep fit at home.

 This may surprise some folk, but the supermarket with the biggest increase in online visitors this April was Iceland.
 The budget-friendly chain enjoyed a 105% uplift in sales this April compared to last.
 As it sells mainly frozen food, it does make us wonder if everybody else has much bigger freezers than we do!

 Some retail categories, like food and tech, have seen a big uplift in sales this year.
 We broke down the data by category to see where us Brits have been spending our dough.